lsst-dm/scipi_docs_prototype/templates/instruc_template.forTasks.rst

 - Similarly to the Class initialization, the description of the interface for calling the primary entrypoint  function of the class will be picked up  automatically from the interface of the `run` method and will not  require developer input.

 ..
-Note::  The description of what the `run` method requires as required  and optional inputs goes at the top of the `run` method in descriptive strings.
+Note::  The description of what the `run` method requires as required  and optional inputs goes at the top of the `run` method in a docstring.
 Please enter this information.

 ..
-Note:: Similarly, please separately enter information on each parameter in the run signature in a string in the `run` method.
+Note:: Similarly, please separately enter information on each parameter in the run signature in the same docstring in the `run` method.

 .. _debug:

 Debugging
 =========

 ..
-Note:: Information on the debugging parameter name, type, and description should be inserted into descriptive strings again near the top of the class definition for the task.
+Note:: Information on the debugging parameter name, type, and description should be inserted into a docstring also in the class definition for the task.

 .. _examples: